oracle/truffleruby/doc/user/reporting-performance-problems.md

 most Ruby implementations are not yet doing optimisations powerful enough to show them so it may be a new problem to some people in the Ruby community.

+## How to check for basic performance problems

+If you are examining the performance of TruffleRuby, we would recommend that you always run with the `-J-Dgraal.TraceTruffleCompilation=true` flag.
+If you see compilation failures or repeated compilation or the same methods, this is an indicator that something is not working as intended and you may need to examine way, or ask us to help you do so.
+If you don't run with this flag Truffle will try to work around errors and you will not see that there is a problem.

 ## How to write a performance benchmark

 We recommend that you use